Capital Partners Certified Development Company logo

 Frequently Asked Questions

-How long does Capital Partners Certified Development Company take to show results?
+How does Capital Partners Certified Development Company compare to similar companies?

-Capital Partners is best for Georgia-based small businesses and their lenders seeking specialized SBA 504 financing for real estate or equipment.
+Capital Partners is profile signals for Georgia-based small businesses and their lenders seeking listed SBA 504 financing for real estate or equipment.
 The main caveat is that this is a single-product lender with a lengthy approval timeline; businesses needing quick funding, alternative loan products, or operation outside Georgia should look elsewhere.

 • Small business owners in Georgia with strong credit seeking to purchase commercial real estate or equipment with minimal down payment